Examining the life and legacy of the celebrated (and controversial) Danish architect Jørn Utzon, on the centenary of his birth.

 We are surrounded by mass-produced things, but every production line start with a single object.
 This episode shines a light on the patternmakers, whose invisible hands are the original creators of much of our stuff.
 They see a world no-one else can see.
 So why are they disappearing?
 And what will we lose when they are gone?

-As part of a Monocle 24 series that explores food districts around the world, I toured Hong Kong’s Wong Chuk Hang District with Kingson Kok from Young Master Brewery.
+A tour of Hong Kong’s Wong Chuk Hang District with Kingson Kok from Young Master Brewery.
 Until recently, Wong Chuk Hang was a gritty, industrial area.
 Now, it’s a thriving and hip district with galleries and studios sitting side-by-side with ongoing heavy industry.

 How do you get to know a stranger?
 Your voice is as unique to you as your thumbprint, so why not start there?
 Through an exchange of audio postcards, I got to know a woman who lives 4,000 kms away and learned we have plenty in common.